-There will be two parallel processes for campus and community engagement about plans for the property: (1) The environmental review process prescribed by the California Environmental Quality Act (CEQA) requires a sequence of public notifications, meetings, comments and responses.
-(2) At the same time, we will continue to present ideas about the project at internal (campus) committee and task force meetings and to interested neighborhood/community groups.
+There will be two parallel processes for campus and community engagement about plans for the property: (1) The environmental review process prescribed by the California Environmental Quality Act (CEQA) which requires a sequence of public notifications, meetings, comments, and responses.
+(2) We will continue to present ideas about the project at internal (campus) committee and task force meetings and to interested neighborhood/community groups.
 We expect this to be a consultative process that will be open to input from the campus and from urban communities as the campus considers the decisions it will make to further define and refine the project’s parameters.

 What is the city’s role in all of this?

-The campus will work with the city to identify, select and engage an appropriate funding source for the non-profit development of the supportive housing facility.
-UC Berkeley will also work with the city to identify the population that is most in need of supportive housing and that would best be served by it.
-Currently, the city of Berkeley has only approximately 30 beds in supportive housing units for an estimated homeless population of 800 people; thus, the acute need for places to house more of our most vulnerable populations.
+We will work with the City of Berkeley to identify, select and engage an appropriate funding source for the non-profit development of the supportive housing facility.
+We will also work with the city to identify the population that is most in need of supportive housing and that would best be served by it.
 The city’s support and partnership will be instrumental in obtaining public funding for this housing.
 The campus looks forward to engaging with the city, our neighbors and subject area experts on this part of the project.

 How will the project approval process work?
 What is the anticipated timeline for the project?

-Preliminary planning that includes the formation of campus and city working groups; recruitment of key staff who will lead the planning process; campus approval; initial scoping reviews with campus, UC regents and public stakeholders; and the development of design guidelines (building heights and sizes and an open space character, for example) will begin within the month and is scheduled to continue through winter 2019.
+- Preliminary planning that includes the formation of campus and city working groups; recruitment of key staff who will lead the planning process; campus approval; initial scoping reviews with campus, UC regents and public stakeholders; and the development of design guidelines (building heights and sizes and an open space character, for example) began in early 2019 and is scheduled to continue through summer 2020.

-Environmental review, in accordance with the California Environmental Quality Act (CEQA), must be completed before approval is granted by the UC regents.
-This analysis and public disclosure of environmental impacts is scheduled to be initiated in fall 2018 and will be finalized after a public comment period in winter 2019.
+- Environmental review, in accordance with the California Environmental Quality Act (CEQA), must be completed before approval is granted by the UC regents.
+This analysis and public disclosure of environmental impacts is scheduled to be initiated in spring 2020 and will be finalized after a public comment period in spring 2021.